 Worth the Investment

-Yet time with friends can still feel like an extra.
-“People can hear those benefits and still view friendship as a luxury,” says Andrea Bonior, PhD, psychologist and author of The Friendship Fix: The Complete Guide to Choosing, Losing, and Keeping Up with Your Friends.
+Yet time with friends can still feel like an extravagance.
+“People can hear those benefits and still view friendship as a luxury,” says psychologist Andrea Bonior, PhD, author of The Friendship Fix: The Complete Guide to Choosing, Losing, and Keeping Up With Your Friends.
 “Because maybe they have to care for everybody else.
 But friendship is actually good for your family.”

-All the more reason to make an effort to build your social circle when the phone hasn’t rung for a while.
+All the more reason to make an effort to build your circle when you haven’t connected for a while.

-It’s also helpful to adjust the expectations we have of our adult friends.
-Not only confidantes count, says Marla Paul, author of The Friendship Crisis: Finding, Making, and Keeping Friends When You’re Not a Kid Anymore.
-She believes that light-hearted friendships are not only not superficial, they’re necessary.
+It’s also helpful to adjust the expectations we place on our adult friends.
+Not every pal needs to be a confidante, says Marla Paul, author of The Friendship Crisis: Finding, Making, and Keeping Friends When You’re Not a Kid Anymore.
+She believes that light-hearted friendships are not superficial — and they’re necessary.

 “Your friendship menu needs a range of both intimates and acquaintances,” she writes.
 “Think of them as concentric circles.
 You should have an inner ring of close friends with whom you can share and who will rally around you in an emergency.
 And you need an outer band of casual friends and social groups that offer companionship and a sense of belonging.”

 That outer band might include work colleagues, neighbors, and members of your meditation center or gym.
 And meet-ups with online groups are an easy way to build new connections.
 These are people with whom you already have shared interests.

 Same goes for the well-worn cliché that you should take classes or join a book group, tennis club, or basketball team to make new friends: You already know you have at least one thing in common with everyone there.

 Taking the Risk

 What do you do if you want to build deeper connections with people you see only occasionally?
 “Continuity is important,” Bonior says.
 “Often, people will steer away from follow-up questions because they’re afraid of prying, but people like it when you remember details about their lives.”